Web site: www.skemramblers.org.uk

 If you realise that you have left something behind please do not contact the coach company.
 For the time being someone else other than Jackie will collect whatever is left behind.

-A pair of over trousers were left in the boot last time and Hazel has them at the moment.
+A pair of over trousers were left in the boot on the Downham walk and Hazel has them at the moment.

 FIRST AID KITS